microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-SDK/Profiles/MixedRealityControllerConfigurationProfile.md

 ### Handedness
 Which hand is configured for this controller definition
-> *Note, Both does not configure all controllers at this time.
+> Both does not configure all controllers at this time.

 ### Use Default model
 For this controller only, use the model for the controller direct from the SDK (where available), so that you don't have to configure a custom model.